 While you’re learning, check the shot before the group moves.
 See if you need to adjust any settings to get everyone in focus.

-If the background is too sharp, you may be able to step down the aperture or arrange the group farther from the background.
+If the background is sharp, you may be able to step down the aperture or arrange the group farther from the background.

-A narrow aperture is often essential to maintaining that sharpness.
+If you set up the group far enough from the background, you can get a group photo with a nice, soft background.
+And a narrow aperture is often essential to maintaining that sharpness.
 Remember to place the focal point on a face in the front third of the group.